Peng-Protocol/Dexhune-SS/SS/Specifications/DexhuneMarkets.md

-# **Premise**
+# **Premise ///
 A decentralized listing platform for Dexhune.

 # **General**
 The system has (2) contracts; "Dexhune Markets" and "Red Marker DAO".

 ## **Dexhune Markets Contract**
-This is responsible for storing listed tokens and their names + ticker symbols.
+This is responsible for storing listed token addresses and their names + ticker symbols.
-This contract is owned by an admin, the admin approves new listing requests.
+This contract is ownable, the owner approves new listing requests.

 ### **Functions**
 - **requestListing**

 Creates a new listing request which is stored by the contract under "pendingListings" with an index number and boolean condition.
-The admin can set the listing's boolean condition to 'true', in which case it is stored under "fullListings" Takes a fee based on the amount in "listPrice.
+The owner can set the listing's boolean condition to 'true', in which case it is stored under "fullListings" Takes a fee based on the amount in "listPrice.
-Fee is billed in "feeToken" and is sent to the admin.
+Fee is billed in "feeToken" and is sent to the owner.
 Fails if fee cannot be paid.
-Ensures that the requested asset is not already listed, else fails.
+Ensures that the requested address is not already listed, else fails.
 Ensures that another request to list the same token does not already exist, else fails.
-Optionally the user can provide an ETHscription image hash.
+Optionally the user can provide an ETHscription image hash and "exceptions" string.

 - **requestDelisting**

 Creates a new delisting request with a stated listed token contract address.
 This is stored in "pendingDelistings".
 Takes a fee based on the amount in "listPrice.
-Fee is billed in "feeToken" and is sent to the admin.
+Fee is billed in "feeToken" and is sent to the owner.
 Fails if fee cannot be paid.
 Ensures that the requested asset is listed, else fails.
 Ensures that another request to delist the same token does not already exist, else fails.

-- **approveListing (adminOnly)**
+- **approveListing (ownerOnly)**

 Sets a listing request to "true" and moves it to "fullListings".
+Queries and stores the token name and ticker symbol.

-- **approveDelisting (adminOnly)**
+- **approveDelisting (ownerOnly)**

 Sets a delisting request to "true" and moves the associated token out of "fullListings".

-- **setAdmin (adminOnly)**

-Transfers ownership of the contract, the "admin" role is the same as "owner" but with a different name.
-Deployer is the original admin.
+Reduces the totalListings number by (1).

-- **setFeeToken (adminOnly)**
+- **setFeeToken (ownerOnly)**

 Determines the fee token.

-- **queryListingByName**

-Returns the details of a full listing by its name.

-- **queryListingByIndex**

-Returns the details of a full listing by its index number.

-- **queryListingByTicker**

-Returns the details of a full listing by its ticker symbol.

-- **queryListingByAddress**

-Returns the details of a full listing by its address.

-- **queryPendingListingByAddress**

-Returns the index numbers of all pending listings by their address.

-- **queryPendingListingByIndex**
+- **QueryByIndex**

-Returns the full details of a pending listing by its index number.
+Returns the details of a request or listing by its index number.

-- **queryPendingDelistingByAddress**

-Returns the index numbers of all pending delistings by their address.

-- **queryPendingDelistingByIndex**

-Returns the full details of a pending listings by its index number.
+Requires: status (pending - passed -rejected, 1 - 2 - 3), and index number.

 ### **Data**
 - **listPrice**

-List price is set by fetching the balance of the fee token at the admin address and calculating;
+List price is set by fetching the balance of the fee token at the owner address and calculating;

-Admin Balance / (1000 + total listings)
+Owner Balance / (1000 + total listings)

 List price can be "0".